-I’m a writer and videographer located in Milwaukee, Wisconsin.
+I’m a writer and visual designer located in Pittsburgh.
 I use text and images to help folks tell stories, especially in relationship to community, education, labor, and the arts.

 I hold a PhD in English, and I draw from my background in writing to design compelling narratives and find creative solutions to storytelling needs.
 But I also draw heavily on my research background to identify contemporary video trends, reverse-engineer compelling styles, and rapidly learn other peoples’ perspectives with a well-honed sense of attention and care.